 Are you finding it hard to report violence?

-More BME women suffer from violence than women of other ethnic backgrounds and face many reasons why it is hard to report what is happening to them.
-These reasons include heightened forms of shame, stigma, isolation, cultural and religious constraints, racism, immigration insecurities and lack of awareness of their rights.
+More BME women suffer from violence than women of other ethnic backgrounds.
+There are many reasons why it is hard to report what is happening to you, such as:

 Since the British government made forced marriage illegal, the number of women coming forward for support has gone down.
 If you are also feeling worried because you don’t want to get your parents into trouble; you’re scared of being deported; or you're concerned about the impact on your wider family, then contact our staff team who understand these issues and will work with you.

 If you are experiencing anything outlined on this page or think that what is happening to you is not right, please contact us without delay and we will help you.
 If you are in danger, please call 999.